swensel/template-viewer/README.md

-# Code Development Test for Siemens
+# Code Development Test

+## Development Steps

+Created this template viewer as part of a take home interview coding test.

 ## Development Steps